MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 ### options
 currently four options, including the correct option. the other options should, if possible, be common mistakes a student could make on the question.
 Examples of mistakes include sign/ calculation errors, mixing the question up with a similar concept, an option that looks similar but is not the same.
 The correct answer should be roughly evenly distributed across the indexes, it should not always be the first option.
 This can substitute parameters and render them for display.
-Any calculations than need to be done should be in calulated parameters, with that parameter called in the options to be substituted. options should use latex formatting, with an extra backslash as the mcqs are stored in json. ```\\(option\\)``` should be the format. .
+Any calculations than need to be done should be in calculated parameters, with that parameter called in the options to be substituted. options should use latex formatting, with an extra backslash as the mcqs are stored in json. ```\\(option\\)``` should be the format. .
 Use ```\\text{}``` for any text in the options.

 Formatted as an array(list) with each option.
 ### correct index